-1. Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements.

-2. Is your company's cost accounting system based on standard (budgeted) costs?
+- 1. Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements. - 2.
+Is your company's cost accounting system based on standard (budgeted) costs?
 State whether standard costs were used in your responses to this questionnaire.
-If they were state whether all variances (i.e. differences between standard and actual production costs) have been allocated to the goods - and describe how those variances have been allocated.

-PT Gunung Rajapaksi uses actual cost,

-3. Provide details of any significant or unusual cost variances that occurred during the investigation period.

-4. Describe the profit/cost centres in your company's cost accounting system.

-For direct cost centres: Raw Material, Direct Labour Cost, and Energy.
-For indirect cost centres: Depreciation, Repair, indirect labour cost and other material

-5. For each profit/cost centre describe in detail the methods that your company normally uses to allocate costs to the GUC.
-In particular specify how, and over what period, expenses are amortised or depreciated, and how allowances are made for capital expenditures and other development costs.
+If they were state whether all variances (i.e. differences between standard and actual production costs) have been allocated to the goods and describe how those variances have been allocated. - 3.
+Provide details of any significant or unusual cost variances that occurred during the investigation period. - 4.
+Describe the profit/cost centres in your company's cost accounting system. - 5.
+For each profit/cost centre describe in detail the methods that your company normally uses to allocate costs to the GUC.
+In particular specify how, and over what period, expenses are amonrtised or depreciated, and how allowances are made for capital expenditures and other development costs.

-The allocation is based on the quantity of production

-6. Describe the level of product specificity (models, grades etc) that your company's cost accounting system records production costs.

-PT Gunung Rajapaksi does not use cost accounting system for level of product

-7. List and explain all production costs incurred by your company which are valued differently for cost accounting purposes than for financial accounting purposes.

-8. State whether your company engaged in any start-up operations in relation to the GUC.
-Describe in detail the start-up operation giving dates (actual or projected) of each stage of the start-up operation.

-9. State the total cost of the start-up operation and the way that your company has treated the costs of the start-up operation it its accounting records.
+- 6. Describe the level of product specificity (models, grades etc) that your company's cost accounting system records production costs. - 7.
+List and explain all production costs incurred by your company which are valued differently for cost accounting purposes than for financial accounting purposes. - 8.
+State whether your company engaged in any start-up operations in relation to the GUC.
+Describe in detail the start-up operation giving dates (actual or projected) of each stage of the start-up operation. - 9.
+State the total cost of the start-up operation and the way that your company has treated the costs of the start-up operation it its accounting records.